Film Spoilers and

 Franklin Was Torn in Half Early On; The Only Survivors Were Blake and the 'Preacher'

-He was abruptly grabbed by an enormous shark that erupted out of the water behind him, chewed him and then tore his body in half.
-The sharks' plan was to flood the facility so that they could escape into open waters and breed.
+He was abruptly grabbed by one of the enormous predatory Mako sharks that erupted out of the water behind him, chewed him and then tore his body in half.
+The sharks (smarter than normal due to increased brain sizes) planned to flood the facility so that they could escape into open waters and breed.

-Eventually as Aquatica was sinking, the three Mako sharks (two "small" Gen I Mako's and a massive Gen II Mako, about 25 feet long) were killed - as they were in the three Jaws films, and the only survivors were Carter Blake (Thomas Jane) and the cook Sherman "Preacher" Dudley (LL Cool J), after blonde scientist Dr. Susan McAlester (Saffron Burrows) sacrificed herself.
+Eventually as Aquatica was sinking, the three Mako sharks (two "small" Gen I Mako's and a massive Gen II Mako, about 25 feet long) were killed - similar to the plots in the three Jaws films.

 Insane Mother Marta was the Hatchet Murderer, Not Son Carlo; She Died In An Elevator Accident